 Buy tiny clamps from the hardware store (the ones used to secure glued boards) instead of chip and bread clips.
 They are cheaper and they hold up a lot longer.
 Those plastic bread and chip clips break apart in no time.

 When shopping, I often get to take the hanger that the clothing items are on.
 They are white plastic and have two clamps on each end of the hanger.
 My husband saws the two clips off and we have free clips.
-I use them for my chip bags and cereal bags, etc. They work well.

 In our house we always seem to have half used bags of candy and other things.
 Although we own some "chip clips", our needs usually far exceed the number that we have.
 I am always looking for ways to seal these bags and keep the contents fresh.